 25x2 + 10x – 15 ÷ (5x + 5)

-The first thing we have to do is put 25x2 + 10x – 15 inside the division bracket and then put 5x + 5 outside of it.
+We first have to put 25x2 + 10x – 15 inside the division bracket and then put 5x + 5 outside of it.

 We divide 25x2 by 5x and obtain 5x.
-We then put this answer (i.e., 5x) above the division bracket, making sure it’s aligned to the first term of the dividend.
+We then put this answer (i.e., 5x) above the division bracket, ensuring it’s aligned with the first term of the dividend.

 Then, we multiply the divisor by the answer we obtained earlier and subtract the answer from the dividend.